William E. Doolittle

-William E. Doolittle (born September 3, 1947, in Texas, USA) is an American geographer who is prominent among the fourth generation of the Berkeley School of Latin Americanist Geography.
-He is currently the Erich W. Zimmermann Regents Professor in Geography at the Department of Geography and the Environment at University of Texas at Austin.
-He specializes in landscapes and agricultural technology in the American Southwest and Mexico.
+William E. Doolittle (born September 3, 1947, in Texas, USA) is an American geographer and the Erich W. Zimmermann Regents Professor Emeritus at the University of Texas at Austin.
+He served with the US Navy in the Mobile Riverine Force in the Mekong Delta, Vietnam, 1967–1968.
+Doolittle is prominent among the fourth generation of the Berkeley School of Latin Americanist Geography and specializes in landscapes and ancient agricultural systems in the American Southwest and Mexico.

 Background

 Doolittle attended Texas Christian University, Fort Worth, Texas and obtained a B.A. in Government and Geography (1974).
 He then studied at the University of Missouri, Columbia (M.A.
-1976) and received his Ph.D. in 1979 from the University of Oklahoma, studying with B.L.Turner II, reportedly struggling financially with a family to support.
-He taught for one year at Mississippi State University.
-He joined the UT Geography Department in 1981.
-He has served as an undergraduate advisor, graduate advisor (receiving UT's Outstanding Graduate Advisor Award in 2004), and Department chair.
+1976) and received his Ph.D. in 1979 from the University of Oklahoma, studying with B.L.
+Turner II.

+He taught for two years at Mississippi State University.
+He joined the UT Geography Department in 1981, where he served as an undergraduate advisor, graduate advisor (receiving UT's Outstanding Graduate Advisor Award in 2004), and department chair for 11 years.
+He retired in 2023.

 He was a visiting professor at Brown University in 1997, and a Fulbright Senior Specialist at Stockholm University in 2007.

-He has graduated a number of doctoral students including Andrew Sluyter (1995).
+Over his career at UT Austin, he directed 19 dissertations, 28 master's theses, and 12 undergraduate honors theses.

 Research interests

-Doolittle's research interests include landscapes, histories, and agricultural technologies in arid lands, particularly the American Southwest and Mexico.
-His research focuses on technologies associated with landscape transformations for food production in dry lands.
-His work on aqueducts is described in a film.
+Doolittle's research interests include landscapes, histories, and ancient agricultural systems in arid lands, particularly the American Southwest, Mexico, and Spain.
+His research focuses on systems associated with landscape transformations for food production in dry lands.
+His work on aqueducts is described in an interview.
+He is currently writing a book about 16th-century aqueducts in Mexico.